virajgore/Todo-App-React-SpringBoot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/nadunc/AWS-S3-image-uploader-with-java-spring-boot/blob/master/LICENSE) file for details
+This project is licensed under the MIT License